Skip to main content

 Similar to the command of creating a file system, the following information is also required to mount a file system:

 • [command options]: Specifies file system-related options.
-For example, -d enables background mounts.
+For example, -d enables background mounting.

-• META-URL: Sets up the metadata storage, typically a URL or file path of a database.
+• META-URL: Defines the metadata storage, typically a URL or file path of a database.

 • MOUNTPOINT: Specifies a mount point of the file system.